GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 ## The EXEC Statement

-* The **Execution Statement** is that section of the JCL that telss JES2 what program to execute.
+* The **Execution Statement** is that section of the JCL that tells JES2 what program to execute.
 * The Name identifier for the **EXEC** statement is referred to as the **Step Name**.
 You can have multiple **EXEC** statements in a JCL job, each having a unique **Step Name**.
 * The **PGM Parameter** is actually a **Positional Parameter** even though it has the **=** associated with a **Keyword** parameter (the **PROC** parameter is the only other example of this exception).
 It is positional in the sense that it must be the first parameter provided for the **EXEC** statement